mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2022.md

 #### Discussion

-The overall error rate for the year was XX%.
-Add a brief summary of how data changed across quarters
+The rate of queries remained fairly consistent with a slight trend upwards as the year progressed.
+The overall error rate for the year was 1.9%.

 ### Measure 12: Direct Project: Send